 A lot of my inspiration comes from Bulgarian folklore, as well as my own frustrations with society that evoke certain emotions in me.
 And I also just like to paint.
-It is fun.
+It is fun and adventurous.
+It's freedom.
 I find art to be healing and a great source of positive energy, regardless if the painting is a still human face or a screaming demon.
 The unnatural abstract shapes and chaos in my paintings make me feel at peace; the screaming faces relax me and put me at ease.

 More about Bulgarian Folklore